zabenno/wireguard_api/README.md

 The goal of this project is to create an automated way of brokering connections between Wireguard clients and their servers.
 This project could be greatly expanded and has a decent amount of assumptions.

 Warnings:
+* This project is still a work in progress, futher documentation and code changes should be expected.
+Code could really use some clean up.
+* All testing for this project has been done on Ubuntu 20.04, within a python3.8 venv connecting to the docker image postgres:12.3.
 * Currently this project does not support any type of authentication meaning anyone with access to the API can do anything.
 * TLS is not handled by this app so a proxy is a must.